-A native Floridian, Larry and his wife Jennifer moved to Connecticut to attend graduate school.
-They became involved in the farm through their involvement in the thoroughbred industry.
+A native Floridian, Larry moved to Connecticut to attend graduate school.
+He became involved at the farm in part because of his interest in the thoroughbred industry.
 He’s an attorney who works for Allied World Assurance Company in Farmington, and has lived in Bristol for more than 15 years.

-Brett is in the final stages of his Master’s in Accounting and C.P.A. candidate.
+Brett holds a Master’s in Accounting and is a C.P.A. candidate.
 He became involved with Shepard Meadows in the fall of 2018 and has been a tremendous resource as we set our strategic plan in place.
 He is employed by Adams Samartino, Certified Public Accountants.

 Daniel became involved with Shepard Meadows as a volunteer with facilities, then program, as a rider and finally as Board Secretary.
 A resident of West Hartford, he’s an engineer at Pratt & Whitney.